hasibzunair/learn-docker/examples/classification_model_serving/README.md

-# Image classificatio API
+# Image classification API

-Serves a deep learning based image classification model using a REST API endpoint.
+Serves a dockerized deep learning based image classification model using a REST API endpoint.

 ### Local development
 To use this code for local development, first clone the repo.
 Then navigate to the project folder and install the requirements using (make sure Python version is 3.6):